krasickiPawel/BreastCancerDetection/README.md

 pictures taken from a microscope.
 Thanks to the development of artificial intelligence, it is possible to detect objects in images, including breast cancer cells in histopathological images.
 Convolutional networks have been created especially for this purpose, which can efficiently analyze and select graphical features.
-The document includes a description of the workflow for deep learning of the convolutional network resnet18, implementation of the algorithm in order for the network to process user images, testing the learning parameters and the created GUI, and instructions for using the graphical user interface.
+The "thesis.pdf" document includes a description of the workflow for deep learning of the convolutional network resnet18, implementation of the algorithm in order for the network to process user images, testing the learning parameters and the created GUI, and instructions for using the graphical user interface.
 Finally, options